 For ordinary touring the mechanical oil pump will take care of the lubrication, so the plunger mentioned above can be kept down unless it is necessary to give the engine an auxiliary supply of oil by means of the hand pump.
-This may be necessary when the machine is being driven hard up by means of the hand pump.
-This me long, steep hills on second or low gear.
+This may be necessary when the machine is being driven hard up long, steep hills on second or low gent.

 Riders and riding conditions vary, so it is absolutely necessary to leave the question of lubrication to each individual's judgment to a certain extent.
-The engine working harshly, and a falling off of power are the usual symptoms of under lubrication.
+The engine working harshly, and a falling off, of power are the usual symptoms of under lubrication.

-Over-Lubrication.-This is shown by oil unduly working out of the valve tappets, and smoke issuing from the silencer.
-Over-oiling will sometimes cause the exhaust valve to stick, or move sluggishly in its guide.
+Over-Lubrication.-This is shown by all unduly working out of the valve tappets, and smoke issuing from the silencer.
+Over-uiling will sometimes cause the exhaust valve to stick, or move aluggishly in its guide.
 It is not necessary to keep the engine continually smoking.
 If the oil supply is such, that when the throttle is smartly opened on low gear, a puff of blue smoke comes from the exhaust pipe, the lubrication is approximately correct.